-NOTE: Any Form N-600 that is not signed or accompanied by the correct fee, except those accompanied by a fee waiver request (Form I-912, Request for Fee Waiver), will be rejected.
+NOTE: Any Form N-600 that is not signed or accompanied by the correct fee, or a fee waiver request (Form I-912, Request for Fee Waiver), if eligible, will be rejected.
 A Form N-600 that is not completed according to these Instructions, is missing pages, or otherwise not executed in its entirety, or is not accompanied by the required initial evidence may be rejected or delayed.
 You will be notified why the application is considered deficient.
+If USCIS rejects your application, USCIS may not be able to return the filing fee for Form N-600 to you if you do not provide a complete and valid mailing address.
+If USCIS cannot return the filing fee, USCIS will deposit the fee.
 You may correct the deficiency and refile Form N-600.
 An application is not considered properly filed until accepted by USCIS.